PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:00:01
+Last updated: 2024-04-08 13:00:34
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall